98%

 March 2024

-Beijing National Laboratory for Molecular Sciences, Key Laboratory of Colloid and Interface and Thermodynamics, Chinese Academy of Sciences (CAS), Research/Education Center for Excellence in Molecular Sciences, Center for Carbon Neutral Chemistry, Institute of Chemistry, CAS, Beijing 100190, P. R. China.
+Beijing National Laboratory for Molecular Sciences, Key Laboratory of Colloid and Interface and Thermodynamics, Chinese Academy of Sciences (CAS), Research/Education Center for Excellence in Molecular Sciences, Center for Carbon Neutral Chemistry, Institute of Chemistry, CAS, Beijing 100190, P. R. C

 The photocatalytic transformation of carbon dioxide (CO) into valuable chemicals is a challenging process that requires effective and selective catalysts.
 However, most polymer-based photocatalysts with electron donor-acceptor (D-A) structures are synthesized with a fixed D-A ratio by using expensive monomers.
 Herein, we report a simple strategy to prepare polyarene oxides (PAOs) with quinone structural units via oxidation treatment of polyarene (PA).